Ultrabenosaurus/OrphanCrawler/README.md

   - Main problem with this is javascript links
 - Add a list of files included on each page (images, flash files, etc) rather than just hyperlinks
 - Look into other output formats
+  - Add XML format to FTPCrawler
+  - Add XML format to OrphanCrawler